rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 **Note:** You are prompted for a passphrase during this process.
 Leave it blank.

-Run the following commands to copy the key to authorized key folder and change the permissions to allow SSH logins:
+Run the following commands to copy the key to the authorized key folder and change the permissions to allow SSH logins:

     cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys